rogeryeosgit/QTProject/README.md

 22/08/2018
 - Starting work on bible retrieval service
-- considering the data needs to be return via CORS, doing it via server
+- considering the data needs to be return via CORS, doing it via server and just sending over data
+- debugged authorization using Axios